Runroom/runroom-packages/packages/sortable-behavior-bundle/README.md

         ;
     }
 ```
-### Submitting a Pull Request
+### Submitting a Pull Request or an Issue
 The package is a part of a mono repository: https://github.com/Runroom/runroom-packages.
-Please create awesome pull requests there.
+Please create pull requests or issues there.

 ## License